walknuts/southportapartments/pages/6-safety.md

 #### Do they require maintenance?

 Only the smoke alarm.
 Although it is mains-powered, it has a backup 9V battery, which you should change annually, and you should test it at the same time.
-Other instructions for your smoke alarm are here.
+Other instructions for your smoke alarm are [here](https://documents.portalink.net/product/287091/INST%20SMOKE%20643085%20LE05841AF.pdf).
 (Our fire safety contractor may occasionally come to test your heat detector, but it requires no maintenance or testing by you.)

 What if I burn my toast?
 Just open your doors and windows to let the smoke escape.
-You don’t have to worry about the fire brigade arriving!
-[This is my understanding as well as MG’s; however, Geocon’s Building Manual for
-Southport says: ‘if the smoke is not cleared within 5 minutes or the smoke becomes denser in that time frame.
-The alarm will then also escalate to a full building alarm in which the evacuation system will sound throughout and ACT Fire & Rescue (ACTF&ampR) will be called.’
-Is that true?]
+You don’t have to worry about the fire brigade arriving! {This is my understanding as well as MG’s; however, Geocon’s Building Manual for Southport says: ‘if the smoke is not cleared within 5 minutes or the smoke becomes denser in that time frame.
+The alarm will then also escalate to a full building alarm in which the evacuation system will sound throughout and ACT Fire & Rescue will be called.’
+Is that true?}

 ### Warnings and evacuation

 As the National Construction Code requires, Southport has an Emergency Warning and Intercom System (EWIS) to Australian Standard AS 1670.4.

-[Describe how it works, including testing and cascading.
-In testing, include their timing, for sleeping babies and shift workers, and what to do if you can’t hear a test.]
+{Describe how it works, including testing and cascading.
+In testing, include their timing, for sleeping babies and shift workers, and what to do if you can’t hear a test.}

 If a fire is confirmed, the system will you ask you to evacuate.
 Near you will be an Evacuation Diagram like these: